stampit-org/docs/composition.md

 # What is a Stamp?

-Stamp is a factory function
+Stamp is a factory function.

 > _NOTE_
 >
 > Factory functions create and return new objects.

+Go to [API Quick start](/start.md) to learn how to create a Stamp.

 ```js
 const object = Stamp() // creating a new object from a stamp